 - Remain focused on the agreed objective

-- Start with prioritized requirements that tic and tie to objective
+- Start with prioritized requirements that tick and tie to the objective

 - Prioritize design ideas and functionality based on requirements